Find out how Vertical Sleeve Gastrectomy can improve your quality of life.

 It’s not so easy to shed unwanted pounds, especially if you’re living with a weight that’s significantly beyond what’s considered healthy.
-Only an option if other attempts to lose weight have been unsuccessful, surgery may dramatically improve quality of life and help control related health issues for some individuals.
+Only an option if other attempts to lose weight have been unsuccessful, surgery may dramatically improve quality of life and help control related health issues.
 One such procedure is a vertical sleeve gastrectomy.
-Shrinking the stomach to size of banana, the technique limits the amount of food necessary to make you feel full.

 How Vertical Sleeve Gastrectomy Works